 - Features: Single-core and dual-core, lower speeds, smaller cache, no hyper-threading

-- Applications: Basic web browsing, word processing and email
+- Applications: Basic web browsing, creating documents and email

 Intel Pentium Dual Core